WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 *1st-level Shadow feature*<br/>
 <div style='margin-top:-4px;'></div>

-As a bonus action, you can choose one creature affected by one of your priest spells or abilities.
-That creature, and all creatures of your choice within 5 feet of them, must succeed on a Intelligence saving throw or take psychic damage equal to half your priest level.
+As a bonus action, you can choose one creature that failed a saving throw from one of your priest spells or abilities this turn.
+That creature, and all creatures of your choice within 5 feet of them take 1d6 psychic damage.
 Any charmed or frightened creatures who take this damage takes an additional 1d6 psychic damage.

 You can use this bonus action a number of times equal to your proficiency bonus, and regain all expended uses when you finish a long rest.

 #### Devotion: Shadowform
 *2nd-level Shadow feature*<br/>